pointW/scooter-page/index.md

 ### Pick and Place In-Situ
 <div>
   <div style="float:left; width:450px;">
-    <iframe width="400" height="225" src="https://www.youtube.com/embed/cfigrh8n-4s" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+    <iframe width="400" height="225" src="https://www.youtube.com/embed/T-kR89dqwQY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
   </div>
   <div style="float:left; max-width:500px">
-    <p>To test our system in a real-world scenario, we used an open kitchen area.
-The system were run with automatic grasp selection in pick-and-drop mode by an expert user.
-At the start of each task, the scooter was driven to a start point and then up to the next object in the sequence to be grasped.
-Then the expert user would operate the system to grasp the target object.</p >
+    <p>We tested the pick-and-place functionality in a more complex version of the kitchen environment.
+In each trial, objects were randomly assigned a target placing surface.
+These trials were run with manual grasp selection in pick-and-place mode by an expert user.
+At the start of each task, the scooter was driven to a start point and then up to the next object to be grasped.
+After the object was grasped, the scooter was driven to the target surface and the object was placed on top of it. </p >
   </div>
 </div>